-However, you can still use PSP\MSA\MODULE\ID and the script approach if you want to set the Module IDs explicitly, e.g. for debugging and/or emulating reasons.
+In addition, this script approach can always be useful if one wants to set the Module IDs explicitly, e.g. for debugging and/or emulating reasons.

 CUDA Support by ParaStation MPI

 What is CUDA awareness for MPI?

 In brief, CUDA awareness in an MPI library means that a mixed CUDA + MPI application is allowed to pass pointers to CUDA buffers (these are memory regions located on the GPU, the so-called Device memory) directly to MPI functions such as MPI\Send() or MPI\Recv().
 A non CUDA-aware MPI library would fail in such a case because the CUDA-memory cannot be accessed directly, e.g., via load/store or memcpy() but has to be transferred in advance to the host memory via special routines such as cudaMemcpy().
 As opposed to this, a CUDA-aware MPI library recognizes that a pointer is associated with a buffer within the device memory and can then copy this buffer prior to the communication into a temporarily host buffer - what is called staging of this buffer.
 Additionally, a CUDA-aware MPI library may also apply some kind of optimizations, e.g., by means of exploiting so-called GPUDirect capabilities that allow for direct RDMA transfers from and to the device memory.